The Mandarin Specialist in London

 Our Happy Students & Clients

-First of all, having been doing part-time Chinese teaching for many years, I know how my students like to learn.
-There is a clear gap in the market where students are looking for practical, interesting, relatable Mandarin lessons to learn to speak this language, at the same time clear training instructions to progress milestone by milestone.
+First of all, having been doing part-time Chinese teaching for many years, I know how most of my students learn this completely new language to them.
+There is a clear gap in the market where students are looking for practical, interesting, relatable Mandarin lessons to learn to speak this language, at the same time, clear training instructions to progress milestone by milestone.

-In our courses, we combine the learning of the language logics, practice of communication skills and vibrant social and business culture from China in each lesson.
-We don’t just do lectures, we don’t want to bore you, we want you to learn actively, have confidence of speaking Chinese and even reading Chinese characters.
+In all of our courses, we combine the learning of the language logics, practice of communication skills and vibrant social and business culture from China in each lesson.
+Each level we use different training methods most suitably to upgrade your language skills.
+We don’t just do lectures, we don’t want to bore you, we want you to learn actively, have confidence of speaking Chinese and even reading some Chinese characters.

 I believe most students interested in learning a new language are mostly interested in learning about the cultures too.
 Well, to be honest, you can’t really learn without one or the other.
 In my class, I understand the importance of keeping my teaching relevant and interesting, sometimes I would bring a little game, Chinese origami etc to add to our learning.
 I have also organised special Chinese theme day events with my local council, we showcased traditional Chinese calligraphy, water ink painting, Tai chi and cooking secrets.
 Over 200 people came and made a success of the day!